authelia/authelia/docs/content/integration/proxies/haproxy.md

 ---
 title: "HAProxy"
 description: "An integration guide for Authelia and the HAProxy reverse proxy"
-lead: "A guide on integrating Authelia with the HAProxy reverse proxy."
+summary: "A guide on integrating Authelia with the HAProxy reverse proxy."
 date: 2020-02-29T01:43:59+01:00
 draft: false
 images: []